We all love our cats and want to provide them the best life and home possible.

 - ökocat original natural wood clumping litter with a heavier, granola like texture

-- ökocat long hair natural wood clumping litter with dense, firm pellets that won’t stick to their fur
+- ökocat less mess natural wood clumping litter with dense, firm pellets that won’t stick to their fur

 - ökocat dust free natural paper litter has firm but soft pellets that stay in the box

 ökocat natural litter made from wood or paper tend to track less than traditional clay litter, which also leaves dusty paw prints all over.
 Tiny, sand-like pieces of clay are much harder to sweep and vacuum than larger wood particles.

 One size does not fit all when it comes to the actual litter box either.
 A large (bigger the better), high-sided box is an excellent choice, with room to move around and blockage for any kicking or overflow action.
 A covered or top-entry box is a good solution if your cat is easily able to get in and out.

 - Pet Fusion large high-sided litter box (pictured at top of article).
 It also has a non-stick coating for fast cleaning.